 Pepperoncini give Mississippi pot roast its bright, tangy flavor.
 For less spice, stick with whole peppers instead of sliced.

-Browning the meat in a pot or Dutch oven before slow cooking adds extra depth of flavor.
+Browning the meat in a skillet or Dutch oven before slow cooking adds extra depth of flavor.

 Resist lifting the lid for the first few hours.
 This helps seal in the juices before shredding.

-Serve: Pairs well with mashed potatoes, rice, or noodles, but also works with low-carb sides like cauliflower mash or greens; add veggies, biscuits, or even mac and cheese or fresh salad to round out the meal.Store: Store cooled pot roast in the fridge for up to 4 days or freeze in portions for 2 months.
+Serve: Pairs well with mashed potatoes and works with low-carb sides like cauliflower mash or greens; add veggies, biscuits, or a fresh salad to round out the meal.Store: Store cooled pot roast in the fridge for up to 4 days or freeze in portions for 2 months.
 Thaw overnight, then reheat on the stove or in the microwave with a little broth or water to keep it tender.